L-Puzzello/L-Puzzello.github.io/media-resources.md

 permalink: /media-resources/
 ---

-Due to online teaching, I incorporated most of the media resources below in my undergraduate international economics units for the first time in 2020.
-I received great feedback from my students regarding these resources, notwithstanding the link between shared media and the material taught is, at times, a stretch.
-My students’ enthusiasm has motivated me to share this more widely in the hope it might save you some time.
-Resources appear below according to the following
+I first incorporated most of the media resources listed below into my undergraduate International Economics units in 2020, during the shift to online teaching.
+Despite some of the links between the media and course material being a bit of a stretch at times, the student feedback was overwhelmingly positive.
+Their enthusiasm has encouraged me to share these more broadly, in case they might save you some time or inspire new ideas.
+The resources are grouped by topic as
-topics:
+follows:

 1. [Globalisation](#globalisation)
 2. [Trade and Technology](#trade-and-technology)